Writers Write is your one-stop writing resource. In this post, we talk about the two types of conflict to squeeze into a short story.

 In fiction, bad news is good news.
 That still applies to a short story, only we must be much smarter about it, because we are working with a reduced word count.

 The inciting moment gives us a story goal.
-To achieve this goal the character must follow a certain course.
-This goal will be opposed by the antagonist, this is the outer conflict.
+To achieve this goal the protagonist must follow a certain course.
+This goal will be opposed by the antagonist, which creates the outer conflict.
 A character must change during the story, this can be good or bad.
 This change, or growth, is a result of the inner conflict.

 Outer Conflict Causes Inner Conflict (and vice versa)

 Whatever obstacle your antagonist throws in the path of your protagonist will cause an emotional or mental change.
 This can resolve or cause inner conflict.

 Characters without inner conflict are flat.
 Characters need to achieve their goals and conquer their fears (or not).